 3. Take a winter hike

 The Cleveland Metroparks, Lake Metroparks, Lorain County Metro Parks, and Cuyahoga Valley National Park are all open year-round, even in the winter months.
-You can go for a winter hike in any of these; some even offer outdoor winter programs like interpretive hikes, cross-country skiing lessons, snowshoeing, and more.
+You can go for a winter hike in any of these; some even offer outdoor winter programs like interpretive walks, cross-country skiing lessons, snowshoeing, and more.

 You can also take to the trails on your own by renting snowshoes or skis when there’s enough snow.
 Chapin Forest Reservation (Lake Metroparks) rents both of these and maintains groomed trails during the winter that are even lighted after dark.
 You can also rent snowshoes at Penitentiary Glen Reservation (Lake Metroparks), and the North Chagrin Nature Center (Cleveland Metroparks).